 Also, for Discussions...
 I expect you to include terms and definitions from the unit within the context of your answer.
-You will lose points if I do not see terms and definitions ! - this is to show that you comprehend the material.
-When you comment on a classmates' posting, you are to also constructively critique it.
-If their posting has errors in it regarding the content of the class and you do not comment on it or if you "agree" with it, that will impact your grade as well.
+You will lose points if I do not see terms and definitions!

 Most discussions are "closed" where you need to post your answer first, before you can see any of your classmate responses.
 I understand that students can manipulate this.
 I also understand that students can make mistakes when posting.
 But you need to understand that I need to grade YOUR work and comprehension of the material, not something you copied from a classmate.
-So, upon your 3rd "manipulation" of this set-up, you will receive a zero on the discussion for this and every manipulation moving forward .
+So, upon your 3rd "manipulation" of this set-up, you will receive a zero on the discussion for this and every manipulation moving forward.